WE BELIEVE IN SIMCOE

 If you are interested in participating in either of these opportunities, please send an email to email@example.com.

 Riversyde 83 will soon be a local, community destination.
 It is located at 83 Sydenham Street in downtown Simcoe, on the Lynn River, next to the county trail system, with lots of free parking.

 We live in Ontario’s Garden, and we are excited to provide our community with a “food playground,” exploring old and new ways of the pleasures of food.
 As Ryan Rivard, one of our local chefs has said, “Food – good food – feeds our souls.
 It nourishes us.
 It inspires conversation.
 It’s a catlyst for connection with others.
 Amazing things happen over a heartfelt meal.”

 The plans include a community teaching kitchen, commercial kitchen, and trendy cafe, as well as a local marketplace, information hub, and several meeting spaces.
-We are currently in the phase of fundraising for the renovations, with plans to begin interior demolition in the fall of 2018.
+We are currently fundraising for the renovations, interior demolition is well underway, with reconstruction happening through the summer and fall.

 Riversyde 83 … a gathering place, where food, friends, wellness, and local converge.

 WHEN IS THAT AGAIN?